 guttural voice, then pitched forward.
 An arrow protruded from his back.

 Three arrows arched out of the darkness at Faolan.
-He didn’t recall drawing his sword and knife, but he sidestepped quickly and batted all three arrows away with the flat of his blade.
+He sidestepped quickly and batted all three arrows away with the flat of his sword, which he had no memory of drawing.
+He yelled,

 “Let him go, Badger.”
 Faolan sheathed his sword and knife.
 Badger looked at Faolan like he was crazy, but let the goblin go, and the creature scurried off into the woods after his pack